igbe/DNP3-Dataset-Plus-SnortRules/README.md

 It also contains the extracted dataset n .csv format and Snort IDS rules that can be used to detect the attacks

-USING THIS PCAP FILE REQUIRES THAT YOU CITE THE ABOVE PAPER
+USING THIS PCAP/CSV FILE REQUIRES THAT YOU CITE THE ABOVE PAPER